-Commissions include works for The Bach Choir, Royal Philharmonic Orchestra, Pegasus Opera Company, Oxford Philharmonic Orchestra, Ensemble Isis, All India Radio Artist Shruti Jauhari, The Fusion Project’s Janan Sathiendran, a short Opera by the Tête á Tête Opera Company in collaboration with librettist Meredith Oakes, reviewed by the Observer, Independent, and Telegraph.
+Commissions include works for The Bach Choir and Faust Chamber Orchestra, Royal Philharmonic Orchestra, Pegasus Opera Company, Oxford Philharmonic Orchestra, Ensemble Isis and All India Radio Artist Shruti Jauhari, The Fusion Project’s Janan Sathiendran, a short Opera by the Tête á Tête Opera Company in collaboration with librettist Meredith Oakes, reviewed by the Observer, Independent, and Telegraph.
 Works for international soloists include Clio Gould, and Chinese accordionist (winner of 27th IBLA international music competition) Mingyuan Ruan.
-His music has been performed at the B.M.I.C, the South Bank Centre (Park Lane Group Young Composer’s Symposium), The Bridewell Theatre, The Sheldonian Theatre, Holywell Music Room, Huddersfield Contemporary Music Festival, and Chelmsford Music Festival.
+His music has been performed at the B.M.I.C, the South Bank Centre (Park Lane Group Young Composer’s Symposium), The Bridewell Theatre, Battersea Arts Centre, The Sheldonian Theatre, Holywell Music Room, Huddersfield Contemporary Music Festival, and Chelmsford Music Festival.

 Theatre scores include Euripides’ Bacchae at the Oxford Playhouse (Oxford Greek Play 2017).
 International performances include Wegelius Hall in Helsinki, Pärnu Music Festival in Estonia, Akademie múzickych umeni in Prague and at the II Música Nueva Málaga International Festival in Spain (2009) with soloist Emil Sein, Dino Ghezzo, and choreographer Lisa Naugle.
 Oliver’s piece-Dionysian Rivers Flow Through Me-was selected for the International Computer Music Conference (ICMC) 2018 in Daegu, South Korea.